UUPharmacometrics/libsoc/README.md

 libsoc uses libxml2 to read and write XML.
 To build the libxml2-dev must be installed.

-Bindings to R, in the form of an R package, are also available.
+Bindings to R, in the form of an R package, are available.

 To build:
 ```